reaver-flomesh/fsm-docs/content/en/demos/ingress/ingress_basics.md

 This example demonstrates specifying the load balancing algorithm when you have multiple replicas running and you want to distribute load among them.

-By default, ErieCanal Ingress uses the **Round-Robin** load balancing algorithm, but other algorithms can be specified using the annotation `pipy.ingress.kubernetes.io/lb-type annotation`.
+By default, FSM Ingress uses the **Round-Robin** load balancing algorithm, but other algorithms can be specified using the annotation `pipy.ingress.kubernetes.io/lb-type annotation`.
 Other supported load balancing algorithms are:

 - `round-robin`
 - `hashing`